You have no items in your shopping cart.

 These stitches are done in unique complicated steps that are often considered an age-old form of art.
 The various design trends associated with stitched quilts are a log cabin, patchwork, flying geese, double wedding ring, etc.

-However, in modern times most of these quilts are made via machines and the colors are then dyed onto the fabrics.
+In modern time, we use machines to make these quilts and then we dye colors onto the fabrics.
 Modern quilts are somewhat less expensive than traditional hand-woven ones.
 These are further, made of cotton and cotton-like fabrics and are lightweight.

 So, depending on the level of warmth needed, either opt for a hand-woven authentic quilt or a regular go-to quilt for moderate temperatures.